1) What are dermal fillers made of?

 5) What is the down time with dermal fillers?

 Dermal fillers have very minimal down time.
 It is important to remember that the treatment is a medical procedure so there are expected ‘side effects’.
 In general dermal fillers are relatively pain free (this is helped by the use of local anaesthetic with in the filler and the use of topical anaesthetics and nerve blocks).
 Pain should be temporary but many have some tenderness and discomfort in the area of treatment for a few days.
 This can be treated with simple pain relief such as paracetamol.

 Swelling and redness is expected.
 Swelling often peaks at 24-48 hours but can persist on a lesser scale for a few weeks.
 It can take a few weeks (generally 4) for the filler to fully settle into the skin which is why doctors will not do a ‘top up’ treatment before this has occurred.
 Swelling can also result in some asymmetry which will settle with time.
 Swelling can be managed by cool compress, avoidance of heavy exercise and antihistamines and occasionally steroids in severe cases.

 The main factor causing down time is bruising.
 This is expected with any treatment using a needle into the skin.
 The skin has a vast supply of arteries, veins and capillaries and even the most skilled injector can cause a bruise.
 A haematoma is a large bruise and clot under the skin which will look swollen and blue/black.
 Bruising will be discussed further below.

 6) What are the risks of dermal fillers?

-Dermal fillers are considered very safe however there are some very important risks that every patient needs to be aware of.
+Dermal fillers are considered low risk, however there are some very important risks that every patient needs to be aware of.
 If your doctor does not consent you for these risks then they are not informing you of every possible outcome.